Particle density in diffusion-limited annihilating systems: Key lemmas

 Next, imagine dividing the particles in DLAS into two classes and running each as a separate instance of DLAS.
 Intuitively, the combined particle density in the separated processes should dominate the density in the origin DLAS, since more annihilations will occur in the original process.
 We prove this for the $\lambda_B=0$ case.

-\begin{lemma}\thlabel{lem:polarized_DLAS} Suppose the finite random walk condition holds and that $\lambda_B=0$.
-Label each particle in a given DLAS as either a positive or negative particle.
-Consider two independent DLAS systems: one with only the positive particles present, and one with only the negative particles present.
-Let $V^+_t$ and $V^-_t$ be the total occupation times of the root in each of these processes.
-For all $t \geq 0$ it holds that
+\begin{lemma}\thlabel{lem:polarized_DLAS} Consider DLAS on a transitive unimodular graph with given initial conditions with no more than one particle per site, and with every particle labeled as positive or negative.
+Then consider two independent DLAS, one with only the positive particles present and one with only the negative particles present.
+Let $V^+_t$ and $V^-_t$ be the total occupation times of the root \commHL{up to time $t$} in each of these processes.
+For all $0<t\leq\infty$, it holds that

 \end{lemma}